tilt-dev/tilt.build/docs/example_nodejs.md

     ```
    Together, these changes mean that when we build this Dockerfile via this Tiltfile, we set the env var `$NODE_ENV=development`, and our `yarn install` call will install dev dependencies.

-With the help of Tilt, we've done a pretty cool thing: we've set it up so this Dockerfile can run the app for development (when invoked via Tilt) or for production (when invoked otherwise).

 The other new addition to our Tiltfile is the `live_update` argument to `docker_build`, which enables super-fast in-place updates of your app.
 When a [live_update](https://docs.tilt.dev/live_update_tutorial.html) is triggered, Tilt will, in order:
 1. Sync the code from the current directory (`.`) into the container at directory `/app`
 2. IF `package.json` or `yarn.lock` has changed, run `yarn install`